truefoundry/elasti/README.md

  </a>
 </p>

-> This project is in Alpha right now.

 # Why use Elasti?

 Kubernetes clusters can become costly, especially when running multiple services continuously.
 Elasti addresses this issue by giving you the confidence to scale down services during periods of low or no traffic, as it can bring them back up when demand increases.
 This optimization minimizes resource usage without compromising on service availability.
 Additionally, Elasti ensures reliability by acting as a proxy that queues incoming requests for scaled-down services.
 Once these services are reactivated, Elasti processes the queued requests, so that no request is lost.
 This combination of cost savings and dependable performance makes Elasti an invaluable tool for efficient Kubernetes service management.